Undergraduate Degree and Grades

 I don’t have an undergraduate degree.
 Will that affect my application?

 Yes.
-The Graduate School requires an undergraduate degree for admission.
+The Graduate School requires an undergraduate degree from an accredited four-year institution for admission.

 I am an international student, and my undergraduate institution grants a three-year Bachelors Degree.
 Am I eligible to apply?